-Carol Satchwell is responsible for the development of the strategic plan for the Newhouse School’s office of advancement and coordinates the school’s fundraising efforts.
+Carol Satchwell is responsible for the development of the strategic plan for the Newhouse School’s office of development and alumni engagement and coordinates the school’s fundraising efforts.

 Before joining Newhouse, Satchwell served as vice president for institutional advancement at Cazenovia College, where she was responsible for management of the advancement division, including development/fundraising/grants and alumni/parent relations and, for a seven-year period, also had oversight of communications and marketing.
 During her tenure, the college secured the largest gifts in its history.
 In addition, a culture of philanthropy was created that helped to increase unrestricted giving and scholarship support and grow the giving participation rates of alumni and friends.